 Dallas, TX 75356

-For more information on the process, timeframes, and next steps, visit Complaints & Appeals.
+For more information on the process, timeframes, and next steps, visit our Complaints & Appeals page.

 What types of medications typically need approval?

-- Those that may be unsafe when combined with other medications
+- May be unsafe when combined with other medications

 - Have lower-cost, equally effective alternatives available

 - Should only be used for certain health conditions

 Medications that require approval will only be covered by your plan if your doctor requests and receives approval from your health insurance company.

 What’s the difference between prior authorization and pre-authorization?